mikeslattery/dotfiles/README.md

 - If you installed without `git` and then decide to install `git` later, you can then run `dotfiles install` to create the `~/.dotfiles` bare repo.
 - `config` works best if run from home directory.
+- `uninstall` may remove some git submodule directories which may break original functionality (e.g. OMZ, tpm, .themes)

 ## Install Script Details